google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 ![](res/intermediatepython02.png)

 <!--
-Motivation: Giving the students an idea of what a whole class would look like before we break it down so they can understand how the class might look together and identify pieces of code they don’t understand/ understand so they can know what to make sure to listen for in the coming slides!

 For the class:
 Have students look at the code and decide what looks familiar/new and maybe even predict how those new items will work!
 -->